jaisrin/procure-to-pay-automation-system-/05_Modules/procurement_request/pr_creation/README.md

-# Requester Module
+# Procurement Request Module

 ## Overview

-The Requester module initiates the procurement process.
-It allows users to create, manage, and track purchase requests before they enter the approval workflow.
+The Procurement Request module serves as the starting point of the procurement process.
+It enables users to create, manage, and track purchase requests (PRs) before they enter the approval workflow.

 This module ensures that all required information is captured accurately at the source, enabling structured downstream processing.